Additional Mathematics: Additional Mathematics in Malaysia

 In Malaysia, Additional Mathematics is offered as an elective to upper secondary students within the public education system.
 This subject is included in the Sijil Pelajaran Malaysia examination.

 Science stream students are required to apply for Additional Mathematics as one of the subjects in the Sijil Pelajaran Malaysia examination, while Additional Mathematics is an optional subject for students who are from arts or commerce streams.

 Additional Mathematics in Malaysia—also commonly known as Add Maths—can be organized into two learning packages: the Core Package, which includes geometry, algebra, calculus, trigonometry and statistics, and the Elective Package, which includes science and technology application and social science application.
-It covers various topics including:
+It covers various topics as shown here: Functions, Quadratic Functions, Systems of Linear Equalities, Indices, Surds, Logaritms, Progressions, Linear Law, Coordinate Geometry, Vectors, Solution of Triangles, Index Numbers, Circular Measures, Differentiation, Integration, Permutations, Combinations, Probability Distributions, Trigonometric Functions, Linear Programming and Kinematics of Linear Motions.

 Format for Additional Mathematics Exam based on the Malaysia Certificate of Education is as follows: